ZihanMeng-meng/ZihanMeng-meng.github.io/_pages/about.md

 I am a fan of fashion designs, movies and musics.
 I am also a authorized musician in [NetEase Music](https://music.163.com/#/artist?id=34602529)

-You can find my CV here: [ZihanMeng's CV] (..//assets/meng zihan cv.pdf) Let's chat!
+You can find my CV here: [ZihanMeng's CV] (..//assets/meng zihan cv.pdf).

+Let's chat!